 12. Liberal Arts Education, and Humanities in the Middle East

-13. Communication and Media Studies
+13. Communication, Leadership, and Media Studies

 14. American Studies, Latin-American Studies, African Studies, and Asian Studies

-15. Humanism, Feminism, Sexualism, Gender
+15. Humanism, Feminism, Sexualism, and Religions

 16. Popular Culture, Mass Society, Culture Industry, and Progressive Evolution